ecamo19/droughtbox_documentation/docs/2_loggernet_interface.md

 ![numeric_display_window](media/loggernet_numeric_display.jpg)

-+ The main inputs that
++ The main inputs that y
 ### List of abbreviations in the numerical display